MechTechnology/SmartStitch/README.md

 # SmartStitch
 A small program for stitching together webtoons/manhwa/manhua raws.
-It's not fancy, and does not use AI, but it's fast, simple and more importantly works for me.
-(So i decided to share it with you!)
+The smart part of the name is that it does not cut/slice through sfx or speech or drawings. it making life easy for the team working on the combined images.
+[CLRD and TS now love me]. *It's not fancy, and does not use AI, but it's fast, simple and more importantly works for me.
+(So i decided to share it with you!)*

 ### How to Use:
 1. Download it from the release section in this github